Joint Liver and Hepatic Lesion Segmentation in MRI using a Hybrid CNN with Transformer Layers: Results

 \subsection{MRI-based evaluation}

 Table \ref{tab:mri} shows the averaged segmentation accuracy of all implemented network variants, including both, multiple state-of-the-art architectures and the proposed SWTR-Unet regarding the liver outline and the hepatic lesions therein.
-With respect to the entirely convolutional-based network variants, the best results could be achieved with the DenseUnet with on average $96\%$ liver and $74\%$ lesion Dice.
-Most of the other state-of-the-art CNNs show promising results regarding the liver segmentation, but lack accuracy in terms of the much more challenging segmentation of the hepatic lesions, which would limit any clinical applicability.
-The observation of some of the networks producing the worst results revealed several possible reasons for the weak performance: a prevalent cause seems to be false-positive classified pixels in addition to the partly acceptable delineated tumors, which occurs on better performing samples as well but is less pronounced there.
+With respect to the entirely convolutional-based network variants, the best results could be achieved with the nnUnet with on average $97\%$ liver and $80\%$ lesion Dice.
+Most of the other state-of-the-art CNNs show promising results regarding the liver segmentation, but lack accuracy in terms of the much more challenging segmentation of the hepatic lesions (see Figure \ref{cases}).
+The observation of some of the networks producing the worst results revealed several possible reasons for the weak performance: a prevalent cause seems to be false-positive classified pixels in addition to otherwise reasonably good delineated tumors, which occurs on better performing samples as well but is less pronounced there.
 This problem is most prominent in the case of Unet and DeepLabV3 (average false-positive rate of $41\%$ and $35\%$ as compared to the $8\%$ of the DAF3D network).
 Furthermore, these networks are not able to sufficiently segment tumors of irregular shapes.
 Examples are shown in Figure \ref{cases}, where the networks' limitations of segmenting non-circular shaped lesions are demonstrated.
-Similar behavior is observed for tumors of small size, which were not appropriately detected by any of the Unet, Attention Unet, and DeepLabV3 networks.
-Another challenge for those variants represented tumors located close to the liver surface.
+Similar behaviour is observed for tumors of small size, which were not appropriately detected by any of the Unet, Attention Unet, and DeepLabV3 networks.
+Another challenge for those variants represented tumors located close to the liver boundary.
 In conclusion, the tested convolutional-based networks achieved acceptable segmentation accuracies regarding hepatic lesions of spherical shape, larger size and location in central regions of the liver, but the accuracies drastically decreased for non-spherical shaped and small tumors that are located close to the liver surface.
 In contrast, transformer-based networks achieved overall higher segmentation accuracies especially regarding the hepatic lesions.
 The only exception to this was the UnetR variant, which lacked sufficient accuracy for both object classes.
-The proposed SWTR-Unet variant outperformed any other network in this test in terms of liver and hepatic lesion segmentation, resulting in Dice scores on average of $98\%$ and $81\%$, respectively.
+The proposed SWTR-Unet variant outperformed any other network in this test in terms of liver and hepatic lesion segmentation, resulting in DSCs on average of $98\%$ and $81\%$, respectively.
 Furthermore, in comparison to most of the state-of-the-art network variants, the proposed SWTR-Unet seemed to widely overcome limitations due to smaller sized and non-spherical shaped lesions.